Summer Financial Aid

 Temple Law School - T-SPEC - Temple Summer Professional Experience Curriculum

 You must be admitted to the T-SPEC and obtain an exterrnship placement.
+This is a 5 credit hour program.
 If you drop below 5 credit hours after receiving loan money, you will be required to return your student loan refund and the loan funds will be returned to the lender.